 I am a trauma focused therapist.
 I can help you recover from trauma, abuse, neglect, bullying and loss (such as grief or bereavement).
 I'm good to work with both simple (a single traumatic event) and complex (years of child abuse) forms of trauma, helping you restore - or build for the first time - your sense of safety, competence and worthiness.
 I really shine when I have the opportunity to work long-term with traumatized, abused and bullied clients.

 You may have co-occurring disorders (multiple problems happening at the same time) For instance, you might be traumatized or depressed and also have an addiction.
 You might have been abused as a child and then again as an adult, be depressed and be drinking too much.
 You might be suicidal.
 You might dissociate at times.
 This sort of complexity and severity is okay.
 It's not a problem if this is the case.

-You may have long-term attention and concentration problems (like Adult ADHD) where you would benefit from learning productivity skills.
+You may have long-term attention and concentration problems, otherwise known as executive function problems (like Adult ADHD) where you would benefit from learning productivity skills.
 You may suffer with procrastination, causing you to feel overwhelmed when stressed.
 I can teach you methods for organizing, planning and scheduling which will help you get things done.